ranzhe/ttrss_fullpost/README.md

 ------------------------
 In the TT-RSS preferences, you should now find a new tab called "Exclude FullPost."
-In that tab is a giant text field, where you can specify the feeds you want to EXCLUDE through PHP-Readability comma-separated:
+In that tab is a giant text field, where you can specify the feeds you want to EXCLUDE through PHP-Readability comma-separated: site1.com, site2.org, site3.de

+or by new line separated:
+site1.com
+site2.org
-site1.com, site2.org, site3.de
+site3.de

+or booth mixed is posibile too.

 Note that this will consider the feed to match if the feed's "link" URL contains any element's text.